 When the disc is in the center of the field or near the downfield observer's sideline, the downfield observer should stay at or very near the front goal line.
-If the disc is at the trail observer's corner at the front goal line, the trail observer should set up out of bounds, covering the front line while the trail observer drops near the back line.
+If the disc is at the trail observer's corner at the front goal line, the trail observer should set up out-of-bounds, covering the front line while the trail observer drops near the back line.
 A positioning problem can arise if the disc is near the end zone being attacked, but on the sideline covered by the downfield observer (O2 in Figure 1).
 If O2 watches the back line, neither observer is optimally positioned to call in/out of the end zone on a short pass to the front corner of the end zone, nor is either observer in the best position to watch thrower-marker interactions.
-In this situation, both observers should be alert for any stoppage of play during which they quickly can trade responsibility for ends (not sides) of the field; thus, O2 now is responsible for the bottom end of the field in Figure 1C (and thus the back line in this situation) and O1 becomes responsible for the top on the diagram end of the field (and thus the back line in this situation).
-Those positions may be maintained for the rest of the point, or the observers to reset to their original positions).
-This process is recommended for only experienced observers who are comfortable working together.
+In this situation, both observers should be alert for any stoppage of play during which they quickly can trade responsibility for ends (not sides) of the field; thus, O2 now is responsible for the bottom end of the field in Figure 1C (and thus the goal line in this situation) and O1 becomes responsible for the top end of the field (and thus the back line in this situation).
+Those positions may be maintained for the rest of the point, or the observers can trade back, depending on how play continues (e.g., a turnover in the end zone may allow the observers to reset to their original positions).
+This process is recommended only for experienced observers who are comfortable working together.

-It is important to remember to cover the front line when the disc is near the end zone of defense in case a potential Callahan is thrown.
+It is important to remember to cover the goal line anytime it's threatened.
+This includes both offensive goals and when the defense scores by intercepting a pass in the end zone they're attacking, known as a Callahan.
 When the disc is behind the reverse brick (midpoint of the end zone), the downfield observer should cover the front goal line while the trail observer covers the thrower/marker and the back line if necessary.
 When the disc is in the front half of the end zone of defense, the trail observer is responsible for the front goal line while the downfield observer positions appropriately, generally near the offensive player farthest downfield.

 The most difficult situation for two observers to cover on the central zone is when the disc is near the downfield observer's sideline, and most or all of the players are between the disc and the end zone being attacked.
 In this case, the trail observer may be unable to stay close enough to the thrower and marker to hear the stall count well, closely watch their interaction, and also be able to get back and see the sideline on a long swing pass in that direction.
 Meanwhile, the downfield observer cannot get too close to the disc without being out of position to see the action on a long pass downfield.
 While it is generally not recommended for the trail observer to cross the long axis of the field to the far side, that may be the best option under conditions described above, in order to suitably have coverage of the thrower and marker.
 This is acceptable, but the trail observer must be prepared to move back quickly towards the initial sideline.
-In this and similar cases, each observer must constantly be aware of the movements of players, the other observer and the possible path of the disc, and be ready to sprint to new positions whenever necessary.
+In this and similar cases, each observer must constantly be aware of the movements of players, the other observer, and the possible path of the disc, and be ready to sprint to new positions whenever necessary.